matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

   step and that manual testing is vital.
 date: 2019-05-31T07:08:19.931Z
 image: articles/lighthouse/lighthouse_sm.png
 intro: "*Disclaimer: This post is not about lighthouse, other testing tools perform similarly.
+It's about us developers and our responsibility to not thoughtlessly rely on automatic testing.*"
+intro2: "<p class='sfw'>There's a <a href='?sfw'>version of this article without the middle finger emoji</a>.</p>"
-It's about us developers and our responsibility to not thoughtlessly rely on automatic testing.*\n\n**Google's built-in testing tool Lighthouse judges the accessibility of our websites with a score between 0 and 100.
+intro3: "**Google's built-in testing tool Lighthouse judges the accessibility of our websites with a score between 0 and 100.
 It’s laudable to try to\_get a high grading, but a score of 100 doesn’t mean that the site is perfectly accessible.\nTo prove that I carried out a little experiment.**"
 teaser: >-
   It’s always nice to see when people post their Lighthouse scores on social media to highlight how well they’ve optimised their own or their client's